This article answers some typical questions we receive about why we use and recommend WireGuard®.

 You as a user can mitigate this issue in two ways:

-- When connected to Mullvad, perform a leak test.
+- When connected to Mullvad, perform a Connection check.
 If you're not safe from WebRTC leaks, take necessary action.

 - Never download and install applications that you don't trust.